 So we had a premiere a few weeks ago for our new film “Dark Before Dawn”: It was an amazing event and we were so excited to have a chance to share the fruits of our labors with all out supporters and the good folks of Elgin who let us produce the film in their backyards (sometimes literally).

-In the course of all the excitement we were excited to have coverage of the premiere included in the March edition of “Elgin Today” which recently launched online.
+In the course of all the slots tips 3) Decide on your spending limit, how much can you realistically afford to play the online pokies? how much you want to spend playing the online pokies in one session? decide on a limit and stick to it! slots tips 4) Progressive online pokies or progressive slots, these slots are the same as the land based counterparts. excitement we were excited to have coverage of the premiere included in the March edition of “Elgin Today” which recently launched online.
 Here is the video: our clip is near the end so stay tuned!

 Here is a second article about the premiere of “Dark Before Dawn” that we were privileged enough to receive from Dave Gathman of The Courier.
 We are so grateful to receive such good feedback!
 If you”d like to see this article in its natural habitat you can view it here: http://couriernews.suntimes.com/news/10555808-418/mumblecore-movie-shows-drama-in-elgin-after-dark.html